Pips Answer for Friday, December 12, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-12-12
+NYT Pips easy answer for 2025-12-12

-Answer for 2025-12-12
+Complete answer for 2025-12-12 (Easy)

 Solving this set of Pips puzzles felt like a fun morning workout for my brain.
 I started with the Easy puzzle by Ian Livengood.
 The first thing I noticed was the empty cell at [1,1] and the single-cell region at [1,0] that had to be a 6.
 Looking at the dominoes, the only ones with a 6 were [1,6] and [6,6].